CharlesDDNoble/LIMS/README.md

     a.
 Connect to your MySQL Server
     b.
 Run the database building script */scripts/create_lims_db.sql*
 4. Configure the database connection in */LIMS/DB_Config.json*
+5. Build the project using the Visual Studio build system

 ### Features Include: ####
 *Guest*